deepnight/presskit/README.md

 The optional `-zip` argument will generate a ZIP archive and add a "Download everything as ZIP" to the HTML page.

-## METHOD 2 - Create your own HTML template first
+## Method 2 - Create your own HTML template first

+### Custom HTML template

 Create some HTML file containing variables named like `%productName%`.
-You might as well copy the existing [Default HTML template](tpl/default.html) and start from here.
+It's a good idea to start from the existing [default HTML template](tpl/default.html).
 Don't forget to grab the CSS along with it.

 ```html
 <div class="presskit">